Fitting The Rider:

 Thigh Measurement: (please send us a picture of the ruler on your thigh so we can verify the ruler is in the correct place and see the measurement)

-Leg Length out of your stirrups: (please send a picture of the tape measure running down the inside of your leg so we can verify in the correct place and see measurement)
+Leg Length out of your stirrups: (please send a picture of the tape measure running down the inside of your leg so we can verify in the correct place and see the measurement)

-Stirrup Length you are currently riding: (please send a picture of the tape measure running down the inside of your leg so we can verify in the correct place and see measurement)
+Stirrup Length you are currently riding: (please send a picture of the tape measure running from the center of your saddle seat to the stirrup to see the measurement)

 Rider age